phug-php/website/doc/en/cli.md

 The bootstrap file can run any PHP code and have all classes available thanks to composer autoload.

+If a file is named `phugBootstrap.php` in the current directory, then it will be used as default bootstrap file.

 Both options above can be set using space delimiter or equal operator, so all the following are equivalent: